HomeLingwa de Planeta — a step towards the global language.

 Some phrases may consist almost solely of Chinese words:

-Ta shwo ke ta bu yao chi yanmasu, ta yao nangwa — "He says that he does not want to eat mutton, he wants pumpkin."
+Ta shwo ke ta bu yao chi yan, ta yao nangwa — "He says that he does not want to eat mutton, he wants pumpkin."

 Some may consist of Hindi words: